-Each year, President Mark B. Rosenberg and Provost Kenneth G. Furton recognize faculty members who, over the past year, had significant achievements in research and teaching.
+Each year, the President and Provost recognize faculty members who, over the past year, had significant achievements in research and teaching.
 They are commended through the annual FIU Top Scholar Awards.

 This year, three outstanding faculty members from the College of Communication, Architecture + The Arts were honorees.
 Aside from being educators, these three women have made significant and impactful contributions locally, nationally and internationally.
 Their achievements include creating curricular and extracurricular opportunities for students to be involved in real-life, community projects and career-oriented events and investigating cross-cultural Buddhist art and architecture in Central Asia.